abaelhe/ScrapyAutopager/README.rst

 is a ``parsel.Selector`` instance.

-These functions accept HTML page contents (as an unicode string), requests.response or scrapy.Response as a first argument.
+These functions accept HTML page contents (as an unicode string), requests Response or scrapy Response as a first argument.

 By default, a prebuilt extraction model is used.
 If you want to use your own model use ``autopager.AutoPager`` class; it has the same